Burlina: Characteristics

 The Burlina is small, with a pied black-and-white coat.
 It is well adapted to grazing on poor or marginal mountain pasture, and is hardy, rugged and resistant to disease.

 Use

-The Burlina cow has a milk yield comparable to that of other Italian Alpine breeds, and about half that of a Friesian.
-It is longer-lived and more fertile, and, because of its smaller size, requires less food; it can exploit poor and fragile mountain pastures.
+The Burlina cow has a milk yield comparable to that of other Italian Alpine breeds, and about half that of the Frisona Italiana or Italian Friesian.
+It is longer-lived and more fertile, and – because of its smaller size – requires less food; it is able to exploit poor and fragile mountain pastures.

 The milk is similar in proportions of protein and fat to that of the Friesian, but is higher in κ-casein and so more suitable for cheese-making.
 The milk is traditionally used in the production of the regional Morlacco del Grappa cheese.
-Both the cheese and the Burlina breed are included in the Ark of Taste of the Slow Food Foundation.
+Both the cheese and the cattle are listed by the international Slow Food Foundation, the cattle in the Ark of Taste and the cheese as a Slow Food Praesidium.

 The traditional management system is transhumant – the cattle range freely on high alpine pasture during the summer and are brought down to pass the winter in byres where they are fed mostly on hay, with a minimum of concentrated feed.